-(print name), hereby give my word that I will adhere to the confidentiality requirements of HIPAA regulations, and the policies and procedures of each facility in which I participate for Clinical Education Experiences.
+I, \\\\\\ (print name), hereby give my word that I will adhere to the confidentiality requirements of HIPAA regulations, and the policies and procedures of each facility in which I participate for Clinical Education Experiences.
 All patient/client records will remain confidential at all times.

-By affixing my signature on this form, I indicate that I understa confidentiality requirements. nd the above-stated request and agree to abide by the Student's Signature Date - Witness' signature (Departmental Faculty or Staff) - Date
+By affixing my signature on this form, I indicate that I understand the above-stated request and agree to abide by the confidentiality requirements.

+Student's Signature

+Witness' signature (Departmental Faculty or Staff)